 Are you desperate to get your house organized but don’t know where to start?
-We teamed up with nine professional organizers to create a 30 day declutter challenge checklist to help you get your house in order and keep it clean.
+We teamed up with nine professional organizers to create a 30-day declutter challenge checklist to help you get your house in order and keep it clean.
 If you hit a week that requires getting rid of lots of junk, rent a dumpster to simplify the cleanup process.

 We’ve broken up the home into four groups to help you tackle each area thoroughly within a month.
 Don’t worry — we’ve included a free day each week to give you a break or let you catch up on tasks.
 Bookmark this page, print the calendar and get to work.
 Good luck!

 Before we dive in, take a day to get yourself in the cleaning mindset.
 Start small by clearing out your day planner or digital calendar tasks and get yourself organized.
 You can even put all of the following tasks into your phone and set reminders to stay on track.
 Make sure you have everything you know you'll need to get started.
 Purchase organizing supplies like labels, organizers and storage bins to get the ball rolling.

 Grab some trash bags and head to the bedroom.
 It’s time to purge your closet and get rid of the clothes you forgot you had.